buxlabs/boxwood/docs/en/loops.md

 ## Iterating over objects

-Pure-engine support also iterating over objects.
+Boxwood support also iterating over objects.
 For this purpose use `for` tag.
 At the moment it is impossible to iterate only for keys or values.
 You must provide both attributes.

 ```html